JannieI/canvas-workstation-V3/src/app/roadmap.md

     - easy to show / access unread ~ use of inbox as todo list in Google
     - link to Company platform, ie Skype?
     - make messages visible, ie hover shows latest collaborations
+    - send only to authorised email list on a D (optional feature) if it exists
+    - see if recipients can be linked to data, ie Clearing Member selected on Dashboard, then send to HIS email address only

     Alerts:
     ------